Night Skies: Legacy

-Although Night Skies never saw the light of day, it helped inspire not only E.T. and Poltergeist but also Spielberg and Mathison's proposed E.T.
-II: Nocturnal Fears (to have featured malicious, animal-mutilating cousins of E.T.); Gremlins (featuring one kind member of a species of otherwise mean-spirited creatures, as well as a marquee adverting Watch the Skies on a movie theater, co-billed with A Boy's Life, the working title for E.T.); and Spielberg's War of the Worlds adaptation.
+Although Night Skies never saw the light of day, it helped inspire not only E.T. and Poltergeist but also Gremlins (featuring one kindly member of a species of otherwise mean-spirited creatures, as well as a marquee adverting Watch the Skies on a movie theater, co-billed with A Boy's Life, the working title for E.T.); and Spielberg's War of the Worlds adaptation.
+In the mid-1980s, Spielberg and Mathison wrote a ten-page treatment for an E.T. sequel called E.T.
+II: Nocturnal Fears, which was to have featured malicious, animal-mutilating cousins of E.T., but the project was not pursued.